jonlpersson/ed-latimore/site/_posts/2021-10-07-hobbies-to-make-friends.md

 ## Creative hobbies

 If you have social anxiety, creative hobbies can help.
 You'll get practice meeting people but you also get the mental and physical health benefits.
-Creative activities such as expressive writing and acting have been shown to improve long-term depression and anxiety while boosting your immune system.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup>
+Creative activities such as expressive writing and acting have been shown to improve long-term depression and anxiety while boosting your immune system.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup>

 Simply put, creative hobbies make you feel better.
 When you feel better you do more things, make more friends, and improve your self-confidence.